efecihancigdem/4digit7segment/README.md

-# 4digit7segment
+# 4 Digit 7 Segment Display
-Library approach to use a 4 digit 7 segment display on Arduino Platform
+Library approach to use a 4 digit 7 segment display on Arduino Platform\

-4dig7seg.h - Library for controlling 4 digit 7 segment display.
+4dig7seg.h - Library for controlling 4 digit 7 segment display.\
-Created by Efe Cihan Cigdem, October 29, 2017.
+Created by Efe Cihan Cigdem, October 29, 2017.\
 Released into the public domain.\
-Example code and library code is provided.
+Example code and library code is provided.\

+In order to use it, place header and souce code into Arduiono Libraries folder located in your computer.
+Dor the futher usage take a look at the example code.

 //DECLERATION OF THE PINS AND CONNECTIONS